 - ALEKS can be accessed at any time using a personal computer with Internet access or from a computer at any of the campus student computing facilities (lab hours will vary).

 - ALEKS is a web-based, artificially intelligent assessment and learning system.
 It uses adaptive questioning to quickly and accurately determine exactly what you know, don't know, and are ready to learn.
-Being an adaptive test means your answers determine which questions you will be asked.
+Being an adaptive assessment means your answers determine which questions you will be asked.
 Because of this, you cannot go back and change your answers to previous questions.

 - There is no time limit and the amount of time needed will vary by student, though most can finish in about 90 minutes.

 - Be honest about your skill level.
-There is no benefit to cheating on the Math Placement Test--your only reward will be that you are forced to take a class that is too difficult for your current level of mathematical knowledge, leading to wasted time and money, and delayed degree completion.
-The purpose of the placement test is to give an accurate measure of your current mathematical skill so that you will be successful in your mathematics courses.
+There is no benefit to cheating on the Math Placement Assessment--your only reward will be that you are forced to take a class that is too difficult for your current level of mathematical knowledge, leading to wasted time and money, and delayed degree completion.
+The purpose of the placement assessment is to give an accurate measure of your current mathematical skill so that you will be successful in your mathematics courses.

 - You will be asked approximately 25 to 30 questions.
 There are no multiple-choice questions.
-Before taking the Math Placement Test, ALEKS will present a short tutorial so you’ll know how to input your answers and use the graphing tool and built-in calculator.
-While taking the Math Placement Test, if you need additional information about using the ALEKS system, click on the “Help” button at the top of the screen.
+Before taking the Math Placement Assessment, ALEKS will present a short tutorial so you’ll know how to input your answers and use the graphing tool and built-in calculator.
+While taking the Math Placement Assessment, if you need additional information about using the ALEKS system, click on the “Help” button at the top of the screen.

 - When creating your ALEKS account, please enter your name without any hyphens (-) or other punctuation, and leave off any suffixes (such as jr.)